janeon/honors-plugin/README.md

 ```
 yarn build
 ```
-You will see a `build` folder generated inside `[PROJECT_HOME]`
+You will see a `build` folder generated inside the repo / project's home directory (honors-plugin)

-## Adding React app extension to Chrome
+## Adding the extension to Chrome

 In Chrome browser, go to chrome://extensions page and switch on developer mode.
 This enables the ability to locally install a Chrome extension.

 <img src="https://cdn-images-1.medium.com/max/1600/1*OaygCwLSwLakyTqCADbmDw.png" />

-Now click on the `LOAD UNPACKED` and browse to `[PROJECT_HOME]\build` ,This will install the React app as a Chrome extension.
+Now click on the `LOAD UNPACKED` and browse to `honors-plugin\build` , this will install the app as a Chrome extension.

 When you go to any website and click on extension icon, injected page will toggle.

 <img src="https://cdn-images-1.medium.com/max/1600/1*bXJYfvrcHDWKwUZCrPI-8w.png" />

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/satendra02/react-chrome-extension/.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License